 - Place the pot back on the heat and heat your curds to 38° to 40° c, stirring gently to keep the curds moving around the pot.

-- Once the desired temperature has been reached, remove the pot form the heat and stir for a few minutes more, to help the curds dispel further they.
+- Once the desired temperature has been reached, remove the pot from the heat and stir for a few minutes more, to help the curds dispel further.
 The longer you stir, the firmer the curds will be.

 - Using a slotted spoon, scoop the curds into a microwaveable bowl.

-Gently press the curds with your hands and pour off as much excess whey as you can.
 Microwave the curds on high for one minute and then remove and again press out and drain off any additional excess whey.
 The cheese should begin to mass together and become sticky.
 Fold the cheese over itself and press like you are beginning to knead bread.
 It will become smooth and shiny and form into one piece.
 Place the curd back into the microwave and heat on high for 30 seconds.
 Remove from microwave and drain any remaining whey.
 Knead the cheese like bread again until it begins to cool.
 This time the cheese should be too hot to handle and you may need to wear rubber gloves.
 Microwave again for 30 seconds.
 Knead again until the cheese is smooth and shiny, only this time; work in your salt as you are kneading.
 When the cheese stretches it is done.
 If the cheese does not stretch, microwave it again for an additional 30 seconds.
 Note that the cheese will not stretch properly if it is below 58° C. When your cheese is finished, make it into two balls and drop then into cold, non-chlorinated water to cool for a few minutes.
 This cheese can be stored in an air tight container in the fridge for up to one week or stored in the freezer for one month.
 If your cheese is too soft to shred for pizza, place it in the freezer then shred and use it partly frozen.
-Recipe © 2010 Green Living Australia